Justin Savi

 Justin Savi (born 30 October 1984) is a Beninese professional boxer who goes by the nickname of "Le Malin" (The Bad Guy).
-His professional record includes 24 fights: 24 wins (16 knockouts).
+His professional record includes 51 fights: 31 wins (21 knockouts), 18 losses (8 knockouts) and 2 draws.
 He lives in Cotonou, Benin.
 On April 16, 2010, he won the first ever WBC silver world title against French boxer Cyril Thomas who quit after 7 rounds.

 He also won the IBF Mediterranean featherweight title in 2008 and the ABU featherweight title in 2012.